BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Lua-natic's kickstarter flake

-## attentions: this branch is a work in progress.
+## attention: this branch is a work in progress.
-> Modules are currently broken, as they are under improvements
+Templates are incorrect.
+Modules work once again.

 ## Features:
 - Allows normal neovim configuration file scheme to be loaded from the nix store.